Santa Barbara California, USA Travel Guide

 Another popular local spot for burritos, tacos, and comfort food.

-Casual spot in Carpinteria with diverse menu, popular for breakfast and lunch.
+Casual spot in Carpinteria with a variety of menu, popular for breakfast and lunch.

 Often found around specific events, breweries in the Funk Zone, or at designated food truck hubs.